Lane Errington | @lane_errington

 In order for your high school program to ultimately be successful, you need to start developing good fundamental skills right from the very start.
 Some drills will work on more than one skill.
 This is a big plus when planning your practices for the most effective use of time.
 Communication between the players is imperative throughout the drills.
 All players should use the first name of their teammate when calling for the ball, helping on defense, etc.

+Over to you.
 How else have you found success in planning youth practices?
+Do you have any practice rituals?
+Or, do you struggle with any of these six objectives more than others?
 Share your suggestions in the comments section below.

 Nearly 30,000 people have participated in at least one component of the US Lacrosse Coaching Education Program since 2004.
 Start or continue your development as a coach today.